 Parental consultation.
-When a student appears to qualify for reclassification, the Title III Coordinator/designee sends a Notice of Reclassification home to the parents, entering the date of the notice into the school-wide data system.
+When a student appears to qualify for reclassification, the EL coordinator/designee sends a Notice of Reclassification home to the parents, entering the date of the notice into the schoolwide data system.
 Parents are asked to sign a copy of the letter to indicate their consent to the reclassification and return it to the school.
 The consent is filed in the student's cumulative record along with the performance data that triggered the reclassification.
+The final decision to reclassify a student remains with the principal.